satabios/sconce/README.rst

 * Compress the model through **Pruning**, **Quantization**, etc.
 * Bring your own dataset and let the **Neural Architecture Search (NAS)** find the best model that fits your deployment constraints.
 * Leverage **Sparsity** in the model and deploy/infer using **Sparse Engines**.
-* Accelerate Inferencing and Reduce Memory Footprint.
+* Accelerate Inferencing and Reduce Memory Footprint,  Inference Optimizations:
+        * CUDA Based:
+                * Loop Unrolling
+                * Loop Tiling
+                * Loop Reordering

+        * Inference Based:
+                * Im2Col Convolution
+                * In-Place Depth-Wise Convolution
+                * Winograd
+                * Memory Layout

 * In addition, this package also supports **Spiking Neural Networks(snnTorch)** in this compression pipeline.

 |